niazi-ali/niazi-ali.github.io/content/publications/working-papers/EV Gasoline Price/index.md

 ---
-title: 'Do gasoline prices influence electric vehicle usage?
-Evidence from the U.S.'
+title: 'Do Gasoline Prices Influence Electric Vehicle Usage?
+Evidence From the U.S.'

 # Authors
 authors: